"Sin taxes" might change people’s behaviour – but not always in the way intended

 Whatever your opinion in regard to "sin taxes", a poorly implemented one does not do much good for anyone.

-This article is based on findings from “The Impact of Soda Taxes: Pass-through, Tax Avoidance, and Nutritional Effects” by Stephan Seiler (Imperial College Business School), Anna Tuchman (Northwestern University) and Song Yao (Washington University).
+This article is based on findings from “The Impact of Soda Taxes: Pass-through, Tax Avoidance, and Nutritional Effects” by Stephan Seiler (Imperial College London), Anna Tuchman (Northwestern University) and Song Yao (Washington University).
+The paper was among the Distinguished Winners of the 2023 AMA-EBSCO-RRBM Award for Responsible Research in Marketing.